iumirzakov/blog/content/en/publication/RUDN/index.md

 ---
-title: РУДН Мир возможностей, открытый для всех
+title: RUDN A World of Opportunities Open to All
-subtitle: РУДН Мир возможностей, открытый для всех
+subtitle: RUDN A World of Opportunities Open to All

 # Summary for listings and search engines
-summary: Пост про РУДН
+summary: Post about RUDN

 # Link this post with a project
 projects: []